marcpinet/neat-cars/README.md

 ## 📝 Description

 Neat cars allows you to draw a track, a starting point and then let the magic happen.
 The cars will drive themselves and constantly improve their driving skills.
-The project is based on an evolutionary algorithm called [NEAT (NeuroEvolution of Augmenting Topologies)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).
+The project is based on a genetic algorithm called [NEAT (NeuroEvolution of Augmenting Topologies)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).

 ## 🎥 Demo